Here's the sweet tea.

 Many, many things.
 Doughnuts.
 Greens.
 Breakfast burritos.
 Peanut butter with everything.
 Buffalo cauliflower wings.
-If you know a good vegan blue cheese dressing, help a vegan newbie out and let me know.
+I’ve been vegan-ish for over a year.
+If you have a rec for a good vegan or vegan-friendly restaurant in or within a four-hour drive from Louisville, let me know.
 You can contact me on Instagram, Facebook, or email via the Contacts page.

 What’s the last book you read?

 Company (short stories) by Shannon Sanders.
 I thoroughly enjoyed this collection.
 I especially love the way that the linked stories allowed me to continue peeling layers on the characters and the relationships that shaped them.
 I’d read the title story outside of the collection, but it hit different, harder, reading it in the context of the collection.

 What song always makes you dance?

 “W.A.P.” by Cardi B and Meg the Stallion🤷🏾♀️.
 Little known, or widely known if you know me, fact: I love ratchet music.
 If they would play it at Magic City as a feature dancer’s theme song, I usually mess with it.